 With most older individuals you will notice if you look closely that when they stand and move their weight is in their heels.
-For some of the people I work with their toes are almost completely off the ground when they stand from a seated position or perform a step up.
-As we get older the fear and anxiety of falling becomes more pronounced.
+For some of the people I work with, their toes are almost completely off the ground when they stand from a seated position or perform a step up.
+As we get older the fear and anxiety of falling become more pronounced.
 Subconsciously that fear of falling forward makes them place more and more of their weight in their heels.
 This can be just as if not more dangerous to them in the long run.

 Goal: Have them begin to feel their weight transfer between their heels and toes.
 First in a standing static position, then in a step up.